geudde/attic-chest/pages/13.reference/01.porden/docs.md

 bonic acid and 56 of lime.
 Nor does a body capriciously combine in different proportions with different substances..
-Whatever may be the definite pro- portion of the body with which it enters into combination, its own remains the same ; or should it be augmented, the portion added is always either a multiple or a divisor of the original quantity.
+Whatever may be the definite pro- portion of the body with which it enters into combination, its own remains the same; or should it be augmented, the portion added is always either a multiple or a divisor of the original quantity.
 Thus oxygen, in all its various unions, with hydrogen, with nitrogen, or with the metals, preserves its fixed